 bird friendly coffee

 Your morning cup of coffee can be a powerful tool to help migratory birds and many other tropical species from spider monkeys to sloths.
 Many coffee farms clear-cut their trees to raise coffee in full sun to grow beans faster, but it's a sacrifice for people, wildlife, and coffee quality.
 The alternative is "shade-grown" coffee and the gold standard is the Smithsonian Migratory Bird Center's "Bird Friendly" certification.
-We serve it at the Zoo and you can buy a bag locally at Wynn's Market.
+You can try some at Wynn's at the Zoo and you can buy a bag at Whole Foods Market®.
 Learn more about supporting conservation with every cup.
 Naples Zoo is also a member of AZA's North American Songbird SAFE program.